Funding

 During interviews under caution with the civilian police in England and Wales and with the military police (RMP, RAFP, RNP and IMP) both in England and Wales and overseas, funding through what is known as ‘Legal Aid’ is available.
 The Legal Aid Agency provides funding for interviews in England and Wales with the civilian police and military police and the Armed Forces Criminal Legal Aid Authority provides funding for interviews with the military police for all places outside of England and Wales.
 In short, this means that you are entitled to legal representation at interviews at no direct personal cost to you.

-Jonathan Lynch is able to offer assistance in person at interviews conducted by the military police outside of England and Wales with ‘Legal Aid’ funding.
-It does not matter where in the world the interview is, it will not cost you or your Unit a penny.
+Lynch Law is able to offer assistance in person at interviews conducted by the civilian police in England and Wales and the military police inside and outside of England and Wales with ‘Legal Aid’ funding.

 Court Proceedings

 During court proceedings, it’s a little more complicated.
 ‘Legal Aid’ is still available, but it is 'means tested'.
 If you have a very low disposable income, you could be entitled to ‘Legal Aid’ at no direct personal cost to you.
 If, however, you have a disposal income that, within the rules, means that you are able to afford to contribute to your legal fees, you will need to make a contribution to the cost or cover the whole cost.
 Should, of course, you be acquitted (that is, found to be ‘not guilty’) of the charge or charges that you face, you will receive a full refund of whatever contribution you have made in advance of the hearing.
-Further information will be provided to you in relation to this should you instruct Jonathan Lynch to represent you with ‘Legal Aid’ funding.
+Further information will be provided to you in relation to this should you instruct Lynch Law to represent you with ‘Legal Aid’ funding.

 Private Funding